-Citigroup, BNP caught up in US case against Huawei CFO: Documents
+Citigroup, BNP caught up in US case against Huawei CFO: documents

 Both she and Huawei have denied wrongdoing.

-Representatives for the four banks did not immediately respond to emails from Reuters seeking comment.
-But Standard Chartered, Citigroup and BNP Paribas have previously declined to comment when asked by Reuters about their possible involvement in the Huawei case.
+Spokespeople for Citigroup, BNP Paribas, Standard Chartered, and HSBC all declined to comment, as did a spokesman for U.S. prosecutors.
+Huawei did not immediately respond to a request for comment on the newly public information.

-The court allowed the materials, including video of Meng's arrest, to be made public in advance of a hearing scheduled to begin Sep 23 in Vancouver.
+The British Columbia court made public hundreds of pages of documents and other materials, including video of Meng's detention, in advance of a hearing scheduled to begin Sept.
+23 in Vancouver.

-Meng, the daughter of Huawei's billionaire founder Ren Zhengfei, was arrested at Vancouver’s airport in December on a US warrant and her lawyers argue she was unlawfully detained.
-They claim Canadian authorities delayed her arrest to allow the border patrol to gather evidence for the US as part of a "covert criminal investigation".
+Meng, the daughter of Huawei's billionaire founder Ren Zhengfei, was arrested at Vancouver’s airport in December on a U.S. warrant and her lawyers argue she was unlawfully detained.
+They claim Canadian authorities delayed her arrest to allow the border patrol to gather evidence for the United States as part of a "covert criminal investigation."

 In the video, Meng can be seen moving through the Vancouver airport customs and immigration area, escorted by border agents, and being questioned.